sourcejs/react-styleguide-example/README.md

 ## How it works

-SourceJS as a style guide platform allows to run either one components documentation (as we see in this example), either a collection of companents with scalable catalogs.
+SourceJS as a style guide platform allows to run either one components documentation (as we see in this example), either a collection of components with scalable catalogs.

-As an input SourceJS gets React component, engine configuration and documentation page description (`styleguide.jsx`, `info.json`).
+As an input SourceJS gets React component, engine configuration and documentation (spec) page description (`styleguide.jsx`, `info.json`).

 For rendering a documentation page, this example uses [sourcejs-react](https://github.com/szarouski/sourcejs-react) plugin.
 As an alternative, you can use [sourcejs-md-react](https://github.com/mik01aj/sourcejs-md-react) or any other tech-integration plugins listed here [sourcejs.com/docs/spec-helpers](http://sourcejs.com/docs/spec-helpers/#plugins) (Jade/Slim/DSS).

-[sourcejs-webpack](https://github.com/sourcejs/sourcejs-webpack) is used for preparing client-side code out of `styleguide.jsx`.
+[sourcejs-webpack](https://github.com/sourcejs/sourcejs-webpack) is used for preparing client-side code out of `styleguide.jsx` for isomorphic rendering.
+By default, sourcejs-react plugin only renders components on server side.
+[sourcejs-react-docgen](https://github.com/sourcejs/sourcejs-react-docgen) renders auto generated documentation of properties and code commpoents onto the spec page.

+Note: this example is quite limited at the moment, but expect fully configurable plugin set in nearest future.

 ### File structure

 * **info.json** - documentation page meta, used for indexing multiple-cataloged component libraries
 * **styleguide.jsx** - documentation page description, here you place your component examples and description